-G. REGISTRATION
+1.12 REGISTRATION

-- 7. (a) A student pursuing a degree in the Faculty may register as a full-time student or as a part-time student).
+- 1.12.1 (a) A student pursuing a degree in the Faculty may register as a full-time student or as a part-time student).
 A student may apply to change his/her status during the tenure of the degree. - (b) A student who is in full-time employment may only pursue a degree as a part-time student - (c) A full-time student is normally expected to register for a minimum of 15 credits of Faculty courses per semester. - (d) A part-time student is normally expected to register for a maximum of 12 credits of courses per semester offered under the day programme.
-Part-time students will not be allowed to attend Evening University classes. - 8.
-Students must register for courses that they wish to pursue by the dates prescribed by the Campus Registrar. - 9.
-Changes to the registration (add and drop courses) will only be permitted within the prescribed periods in Semesters I and II.
-(Please refer to the Campus website and notice boards for actual dates). - 10.(a) Registration for any course constitutes registration for the associated examination.
+Part-time students will not be allowed to attend Evening University classes. - 1.12.2 Students must register for courses that they wish to pursue by the dates prescribed by the Campus Registrar. - 1.12.3 Changes to the registration (add and drop courses) will only be permitted within the prescribed periods in Semesters I and II.
+(Please refer to the Campus website and notice boards for actual dates). - 1.12.4 (a) Registration for any course constitutes registration for the associated examination.
 A student will therefore be deemed to have failed the course if he/she does not attend the examination without having previously been allowed to withdraw from the course or without having tendered evidence of illness at the time of the examination certified by a medical practitioner recognised by The University.
-In the latter case, the MEDICAL REPORT MUST REACH THE HEALTH SERVICE UNIT (HSU) no later than SEVEN (7) DAYS after the date of the examination concerned.
+In the latter case, the MEDICAL REPORT MUST REACH THE HEALTH SERVICES UNIT (HSU) no later than SEVEN (7) DAYS after the date of the examination concerned.
 Medical Certificate / Report forms are available online at http://sta.uwi.edu/onlineForMsasp - (b) In cases where the medical submitted is for a missed coursework examination, and is approved by the Campus HSU, the candidate shall be granted a make-up examination at a date prescribed by the Head of the relevant department. - (c) In cases where the medical submitted for a missed final examination is approved by the Campus HSU, the designation of AM (Absent Medical) will apply.
-The designation AM carries no penalty. - 11. (a) A student who has passed a course will not be permitted to re-register for that course.
+The designation AM carries no penalty. - 1.12.5 (a) A student who has passed a course will not be permitted to re-register for that course.

-H. GENERAL REQUIREMENTS FOR THE AWARD OF THE DEGREE
+1.13 GENERAL REQUIREMENTS FOR THE AWARD OF THE DEGREE

-- 12. In order to be eligible for the award of the BSc degree in FFA, candidates must have: - i. been in satisfactory attendance for a period equivalent to at least six (6) semesters of full-time study from entry at Level I - ii. obtained passes in Levels I, II and III and Foundation Courses amounting to the number of credits shown in TABLE 3 - iii. attained a minimum cumulative Grade Point Average (CGPA) of 2.00 effective 2014/15
+- 1.13.1 To be eligible for the award of the BSc degree in FFA, candidates must have: - i. been in satisfactory attendance for a period equivalent to at least six (6) semesters of full-time study from entry at Level I - ii.
+Obtained passes in Levels I, II and III and Foundation Courses amounting to the number of credits shown in TABLE 3 - iii. attained a minimum Cumulative Grade Point Average (CGPA) of 2.00 effective 2014/15